nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 user.get('fullName'); // => "John Stamos"
 ```

 This is where "setters" come in.
-Setters let us set a computed property and provide logic to handle manipulate or deal with the input.
+Setters let us set a computed property and provide logic to handle, manipulate, or deal with the input.

 Let's make a getter+setter (AKA "accessor") for our `fullName` property.
 This property handles both getting and setting.